MRJPEREZR/DATA_SANTE/README.md

 | Marca | Vaccine Brand | Marque du vaccin | The brand of the administered COVID-19 vaccine. |
 | Ocupación | Occupation | Profession | The patient’s job or profession. |

+# Data Preparation

+Describe our whole work cleaning and transforming variables to prepare our dataset to train models.

+## Transforming NA char values to real NA missing values

+## Fixing date values to variables of interesting.

 ## Categorical values mapping

 Each column was transformed as factor.
-So, [here](LabelsForCategoricalVariables.txt), you can see the mapping between each label factor and its respective number id.
+So, [here](Docs/LabelsForCategoricalVariables.txt), you can see the mapping between each label factor and its respective number id.

+# Modeling

+# Evaluation

+# Deployment